PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/guides/genprac.md

 Maintence is not something that should be obsessed over, but kept in mind.
 Overdoing things can screw up your PC just as much as doing nothing (mainly with drivers).

 ### General Maintence (Windows)
-  - DISM + SFC
+  - OS Maintence (CHKDSK/SFC/DISM)
+    - `chkdisk c: /f /r /x` Note: this may take several hours depending on hardware, disk type, and disk speed
-    - Run CMD as admin, copy and paste "DISM /Online /Cleanup-Image /RestoreHealth", and then "sfc /scannow"
+    - Run CMD as admin, copy and paste `DISM /Online /Cleanup-Image /RestoreHealth`, and then `sfc /scannow`
     - This should be run after major updates, and *maybe* once a month or so
   - Temp Files
     - Windows has its own "Disk Cleanup" utility, allowing you to delete among other things, temp files
     - Similarly, check monthly or so.
-If you are running out of disk space (this can be harmful to SSDs) then you should probably upgrade the drive or move programs off it.
+If you are running out of disk space (this can be harmful to SSDs) then you should probably upgrade the drive or move programs off it onto a secondary drive.
+External (USB) media is not reccomended, however will suffice if nothing else can be done.
   - Malware
     - Windows Defender is shockingly capable in its current state as an effective anti-virus.
-You dont really need a dedicated anti-virus, and you especially should not be paying for an anti=virus, much less using active scamming.
+You dont really need a dedicated anti-virus, and you especially should not be paying for an antivirus, much less using active scanning.
     - Like social engineering and hacking, once again humans are the weak point in the security.
 Education is far cheaper, and better for PC performance than active scanning.

   - Drivers
     - For the love of god, do not use driver boosters, you dont need them
     - If there is nothing wrong with the computer, DO NOT UPDATE DRIVERS.
-    - GPU drivers are the only driver that needs to be updated, how often you update is up to you
+    - GPU drivers are the only driver that needs to be updated, how often you update is up to you.
+Newer GPUs should be updated more often, older cards are less likely to get beneficial updates and should only be updated if a new game release requires it.

 ### Things you should probably have.
   - A spare USB drive

       Extremely helpful for troubleshooting and repairing/reinstalling the OS.
 Ventoy reccomended, MediCat optional - [Link](https://pc-gaming-wiki.github.io/#usb-booting--imaging)
+      For just windows, 16GB is plenty, for medicat, 32GB minimum, but 64GB+ are just as cheap if buying new.
-  - Compressed Air
+  - Compressed Air (Or an electric duster/air compressor if available)

       Generally a good idea to have for cleaning the PC and keyboard.
 Can be bought in store, or use an air compressor.
   - A backup target